Animal Care Society Homepage

 Why sponsor a pet?

-Although every animal we care for is available for adoption, to the right home, there are some that will never settle in a home environment.
+Although every animal we care for is available for adoption, to the right home, there are some who will never settle in a home environment.
 Why?
 Because in their past lives, some have been cruelly treated, abused and abandoned and others are just too old and temperamental.
-It is our policy never to put a healthy animal down, so the cats and dogs that cannot be rehomed will live out their lives in a safe and loving environment cared for by the ACS.
+It is our policy never to put a healthy animal down, so the cats and dogs who cannot be rehomed will live out their lives in a safe and loving environment cared for by the ACS.

-By sponsoring a pet you will help us pay for food, upkeep, bedding, treats and veterinary care for those that cannot be rehomed.
+By sponsoring a pet you will help us pay for food, upkeep, bedding, treats and veterinary care for those who cannot be rehomed.
 But even more importantly, by participating in this scheme you will help us to continue our work and give all the animals we care for a chance of a happy life.

 How much does it cost?

-Every sponsorship costs €52 per annum per animal and in return you will receive a photographic certificate of your pet, two letters a year updating you on your pet and a copy of our ACS newsletter.
+Every sponsorship costs a minimum of €1/week per animal and in return you will receive a photographic certificate of your pet, two letters a year updating you on your pet and a copy of our ACS newsletter.
+If you decide to pay by monthly standing order or weekly instalments, you will also receive a photo of your pet (weekly payment up to €4.99 per pet) OR a personalised key ring (weekly payment of €5 to €9.99 per pet) OR a personalised notebook (weekly payment of €10 or more per pet).

 How do I become a sponsor?